-An economic recession is defined as two consecutive quarters of negative economic growth.
+As we mentioned earlier, an economic recession is defined as two consecutive quarters of negative economic growth.
 It is usually accompanied by a significant drop in the stock market, increased unemployment, and a slump in the housing market.
-Causal factors for a recession include:
+Some factors for a recession include:

-If you want your business to survive the next economic downturn, you need to make it recession-proof.
-Here are some ways that you can recession-proof your business and protect your company from tough economic times that may be coming.
+Until then, we must consider how to forge ahead of this impending hardship.
+If you want your business to survive the next economic downturn, you will need to take tangible steps to make it recession-proof.
+Here are some ways you can protect your company from tough economic times that may be coming.

-Don’t wait for the first signs of a recession before you start to do something about it.
+Whether now or in the future, don’t wait for the first signs of a recession before you start to do something about it.
 By then, it may be much too late.
-If you don’t have a strategic financial plan, it’s time to get started.
+If you don’t have a strategic financial plan, it’s time to get one.

 Your strategic plan will help you understand how financially sound your company is today, so you can start saving to weather the next storm.